Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

 As can be seen, laser ablation is a multi-functioning, multi-purpose process which can be accurately controlled to provide extremely precise and efficient results.
 Its ability to adapt to a variety of different industries, whether this is manufacturing or science, makes it extremely useful, particularly as it can be used on everything from metal to human skin.

 Think that laser ablation might be just the right laser process for you?
 Get in contact with us here to find out more or contact us on +44(0)1489 779 696, or by email at firstname.lastname@example.org.
+You may also like to read our laser ablation FAQs.

 Image Credit: Science Daily